 Another important capability of a model-driven architecture is that the applications developed on the platform are entirely future-proofed.
 Suppose, for example, that an organization developed all its applications initially using Oracle as the relational database and then later decided to switch to an alternate RDBMS.
 The only modification required is to change the link in the RDBMS meta-model to point to the new RDBMS.
 All the applications deployed previously using Oracle as the RDBMS will continue to run without modification after the replacement.
 This enables organizations to immediately and easily take advantage of new and improved product offerings as they become available.

-The C3 AI® Suite – as well as applications developed on that platform, including prebuilt C3 AI applications – is designed and built with a model-driven architecture.
+The C3 AI® Platform – as well as applications developed on that platform, including prebuilt C3 AI applications – is designed and built with a model-driven architecture.
 Because of this model-driven architecture, anything can be represented as a model – even, for example, applications, including databases, natural language processing engines, and image recognition systems.
 Models also support a concept called inheritance.
-An AI application built with the C3 AI Suite might include a model called relational database, that in turn serves as a placeholder that might incorporate any relational database system, including Oracle, Postgres, Aurora, Spanner, or SQL Server.
+An AI application built with the C3 AI Platform might include a model called relational database, that in turn serves as a placeholder that might incorporate any relational database system, including Oracle, Postgres, Aurora, Spanner, or SQL Server.
 A key-value store model might contain Cassandra, HBase, Cosmos DB, or DynamoDB.

-With its model-driven architecture, the C3 AI Suite provides an abstraction layer and semantics to represent the application.
+With its model-driven architecture, the C3 AI Platform provides an abstraction layer and semantics to represent the application.
 This frees the programmer from having to worry about data mapping, API syntax, and the mechanics of myriad computational processes like ETL, queuing, pipeline management, and encryption.
-The C3 AI Suite’s model-driven architecture reduces the number of entities, objects, and processes the developer must understand from an order of 1013 to 103.
+The C3 AI Platform’s model-driven architecture reduces the number of entities, objects, and processes the developer must understand from an order of 1013 to 103.
 Freeing the developer from wrestling with all this minutiae accelerates the development of enterprise AI applications running on cloud infrastructures like AWS and Azure 25-fold and decreases the cost and complexity of designing, developing, testing, provisioning, maintaining, and operating an application 100 times or more.